Application Security Best Practices 2025

 This article is based on OWASP official guidelines, NIST Cybersecurity Framework, CIS Benchmarks, and industry reports from Gartner, Forrester, and Verizon DBIR.
 If you're interested in web application security in the context of cloud infrastructure, check out our cloud solutions.
 For system architecture, I also recommend the article about microservices vs monolith and Kubernetes for beginners.

-OWASP Top 10 2025 - Changes and new threats
+OWASP Top 10 2025 - changes and new threats

 A01:2025 - Broken Access Control